opennars/Metrics/README.md

 After a few seconds the sessionID and version fields (top left) will be populated and data will start to appear on the graphs.

-Each Pong session will generate a unique id and can be selected from teh sessionId drop down.
+Each Pong session will generate a unique session id and can be selected from the sessionId drop down.
 Different Open-NARS versions can be compared by running the respective versions and selecting the relevant version number in the drop down.